jmgilman/dev/docs/networking/concepts/switching/spanning_tree.md

 | Interim state without MAC learning and no forwarding                | Listening  | Not used   |
 | Interim state with MAC learning and no forwarding                   | Learning   | Learning   |
 | State that allows MAC learning and forwarrd of frames               | Forwarding | Forwarding |

+### MSTP Features

+The Multiple Spanning Tree Protocol (MSTP) was added by the IEEE in cases where multiple spanning trees should exist in a single network, specifically for covering cases that involve multiple VLANs.

+The bridge ID contained within a BPDU is modified by MSTP to include an additional 12-bit *System ID Extension* field which holds the VLAN ID.